chennakeshavadasa/Bandgap-Voltage-Reference-SKY130/README.md

 # Piecewise Compensated High-PSRR-Bandgap-Voltage-Reference
 Piecewise Compensated High PSRR Bandgap Voltage Reference using SKY130PDK.
 This is done as a course requirement for the Major Project of 7th Sem of my B.Tech
+**Note:** If Anyone is interested in doing the layout for this, Please put a pull request
 ## Specification
 ![image](https://github.com/user-attachments/assets/3ea9b6ca-d225-4fae-97d9-1d1f3eaea908)